Group Influence & Opinion Leadership

 Search engines and social networking sites can create detailed profiles of consumer's interests; these can be used to behaviourally target individuals.
 Cookies track the things you look at and are interested in.
 Your behaviour online is being watched.
 Virtual community depends on how central the activity is to self-concept and the intensity of social relationships

-Types of virtual community
+Types of virtual community participants:

 Tourists-have passive interest;

 Devotees-strong interest in activity, but few social attachments;

-strong social and strong interest in activity
+Insiders: strong social and strong interest in activity

 Devotees and Insiders are target of marketer as heavy user; reinforcing can upgrade participants

-At one time Devotees of the Band Kiss could purchase A Kiss Casket for $4700' they said on their website that it could also be used as a cooler.
-See story of Elvis impersonators https://www.youtube.com/watch?v=zuZsiXrOu2w
+At one time Devotees of the Band Kiss could purchase A Kiss Casket for $4700' They said on their website that it could also be used as a cooler before actual use as a casket.

 Today sites like YouTube provide a platform for the young to promote their own brand.
 Billboards promote the new YouTube stars.
 These young stars have built loyal communities and marketers are paying close attention.
 See a list of the 30 Top YouTube influencers according to The Hollywood Reporter NextGen 2015: YouTube's Top Influencers